jdtornow/abaci/README.md

 ## Requirements

-* Ruby 1.9.2+
+* Ruby 2.1+
 * Redis

 ## Configuration

 Abaci will use the default Redis instance by default, assumed to be available via `Redis.current`.
 To use with a specific Redis instance, pass a `Redis` object to `Abaci.options[:redis]`.
 You can use it this way with [Redis Namespace](https://github.com/defunkt/redis-namespace) if necessary.

-By default, the prefix `ab` is used before all stats stored in Redis.
+By default, the prefix `stats` is used before all stats stored in Redis.
 If you are using running multiple apps using the same Redis instance (likely in development mode), you can change the prefix by setting `Abaci.options[:prefix]`.

 Here's a sample configuration that we use often: